robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

     This section is included in TOC.

-Libdoc_ supports the `%TOC%` marker also when `creating table of contents`_ with the Robot Framework custom format.
-In that format only the top level headers are included in the generated table of contents.

-.. note:: Generating table of contents is not a standard Markdown feature and
+.. note:: Generating table of contents is not a standard Markdown feature.
-          even the marker used by Robot Framework is different to what Python-Markdown's toc__ plugin uses by default.
+          The `%TOC%` marker used by Robot Framework is also different to what Python-Markdown's toc__ plugin uses by default.

+.. note:: Libdoc_ supports the same `%TOC%` marker also when
+          `creating table of contents`_ with the Robot Framework custom format.

 __ https://python-markdown.github.io/extensions/toc/